Scientific Evidence that iPad Apps Work for Aphasia Therapy

 While it’s fantastic to know that people with aphasia can make real progress using apps at home, computer software is not a replacement for skilled speech therapy services.
 Speech-language pathologists are highly trained to fully assess individual needs and work on goals that will improve communication and life participation.
 Unfortunately, many people face barriers to accessing speech therapy for the amount of time required to create neuroplastic change in the brain.
 Using apps at home increases the intensity of practice needed to improve, augmenting speech therapy services and giving hope to those without access to therapy.

-This study started nearly 2 years ago and is still in progress.
 Independent clinical research can confirm that a therapy program works, examining whom it works for best and what kinds of changes can be expected, but it is a long and expensive process.
 In the rapidly changing field of technology, not every tool or method can undergo such rigorous examination in a timely fashion.
-Stroke survivors do not have years to wait on the research to start their recovery.
+Stroke survivors do not have years to wait for the research to start their recovery.
 They need immediate access to tools that are designed on proven techniques.

 Long before we knew the results of this study, we showed you how Naming Therapy, one of the 4 aphasia therapy apps in Language Therapy, is based on evidence.
-You can trust that the design of all the Tactus Therapy apps is based on proven therapy techniques, and you can find the references on each app page.
+You can trust that the design of all the Tactus Therapy apps is based on proven therapy techniques, and you can find the references on the evidence page.

 Supporting Research Efforts